General Resort Information

 Lagoon views offer views of Seven Seas Lagoon.
-As of January 2006, the Polynesian also offers unobstructed Theme Park views, at a slightly higher rate.
+The Polynesian also offers unobstructed Theme Park views, at a slightly higher rate.
 Standard view rooms feature views of the Polynesian's tropical landscaping and walkways.
 Views of the marina or of the pool are included in the Standard category.
 Standard view rooms may also face the parking lot.
 Again, specific views within these two categories may be requested when reservations are made, but they cannot be guaranteed.

 What is the price range for rooms?